NOTE: This is post is part of a series called, How To Build a Scalable Company. Here are the other posts in case you missed them:

 And that’s why great founders also need to become great managers…

-Founder-Type #3: The Manager
+Founder-Type #3: The Builder

-Of all the founder-types, the Manager is the least common, but it’s also the most critical if your goal is to create a scalable company.
+Of all the founder-types, the Builder is the least common, but it’s also the most critical if your goal is to create a scalable company.
 (Fortunately, this founder-type is the most teachable if the founder is willing to learn and adapt.)

 Founder-Type #4: The Guide

 The Guide is the keeper and sustainer of the vision and culture.
-Unlike the Inventor who adds value by answering questions that haven’t been asked yet, the Guide adds value by knowing the right questions to ask at just the right moment, and then trusting his or her team to execute the appropriate action.
+Unlike the Inventor who adds value by answering questions that haven’t been asked yet, the Guide adds value by knowing the right questions to ask at just the right moment and then trusting his or her team to execute the appropriate action.

 But Guides are NOT passive observers.
 An experienced Guide will know when to step back, and when to fully engage…without shifting too much into “inventor-mode.”